 p1 <- ggtree(beast_tree, mrsd='2013-01-01') + theme_tree2() + labs(caption="Divergence time") p2 <- ggtree(beast_tree, branch.length='rate') + theme_tree2() + labs(caption="Substitution rate")

 mlcfile <- system.file("extdata/PAML_Codeml", "mlc", package="treeio") mlc_tree <- read.codeml_mlc(mlcfile) p3 <- ggtree(mlc_tree) + theme_tree2() + labs(caption="nucleotide substitutions per codon") p4 <- ggtree(mlc_tree, branch.length='dN_vs_dS') + theme_tree2() + labs(caption="dN/dS tree")

 This provides a very convenient way to allow us to explore the relationship between tree associated data and tree structure through visualization.

 branch.length in tree visualization, users can change branch length stored in tree object by using

-rescale_tree function, and the following command will display a tree that is identical to (Figure 4.13B).
+rescale_tree() function provided by the treeio package (Wang et al., 2020), and the following command will display a tree that is identical to Figure 4.13B.
+The

 theme_tree() defined a totally blank canvas, while